ZeroPrompt: Scaling Prompt-Based Pretraining to 1,000 Tasks Improves Zero-Shot Generalization: Introduction

 \section{Introduction}

-Pretrained language models, such as BERT \cite{devlin-etal-2019-bert}, XLNet \cite{yang2019xlnet}, T5 \cite{JMLR:v21:20-074}, and GPT \cite{radf2019lmmultitask}, are often finetuned for downstream natural language processing tasks, which has been shown to improve performance over non-pretrained models.
-However, this pretraining-finetuning paradigm still relies on a relatively large set of labeled data for each downstream task to obtain competetive performance.
-Recent progress like GPT-3 \cite{NEURIPS2020_gpt3} demonstrates the possibility of zero-shot and few-shot learning by using prompting on larger-scale models.
-However, the performance of zero-shot and few-shot generalization still falls short on many tasks compared to fully-supervised finetuning.

-To further enhance the performance of zero-shot generalization for pretrained language models, recent work proposed to include a set of supervised tasks into the pretraining procedure and measure performance on unseen tasks during test time \cite{zhong2021adapting,wei2021finetuned,sanh2021multitask}.
-This can be viewed as a semi-supervised learning setting where a large unlabeled corpus and a relatively small amount of supervised data are combined for training a better model.
-Prompts are often used in the framework to unify the tasks.
-Specifically, \citet{zhong2021adapting} converted different datasets into a unified ``yes''/``no'' question answering format with annotated label descriptions. \citet{wei2021finetuned} further extended the scope by considering more task types and a larger model. \citet{sanh2021multitask} collected a large set of diverse prompts for each task to further enhance performance.
+Recent progress like GPT-3 \cite{NEURIPS2020_gpt3} demonstrates the possibility of prompting on larger-scale models for zero-shot learning, but the performance of zero-shot generalization still falls short on many tasks compared to fully-supervised finetuning.
+Further, other works proposed to include a set of supervised tasks into pretraining~\cite{zhong2021adapting,wei2021finetuned,sanh2021multitask}, and prompts are often used in the framework to unify the tasks. \citet{zhong2021adapting} converted different datasets into a unified ``yes/no'' question answering format with label descriptions.
+FLAN~\cite{wei2021finetuned} extended the scope by considering more task types and a larger model.
+T0~\cite{sanh2021multitask} collected a large set of diverse prompts for each task to further enhance performance.

-Despite the recent efforts, there remain a few critical challenges for zero-shot learning.
-First off, while the effects of scaling some of the dimensions have been explored, such as the model size \cite{wei2021finetuned} and the number of prompts \cite{sanh2021multitask}, it is not clear how scaling the number of training tasks affects the performance and the efficiency of multi-task pretraining.
+Despite the effects of model scaling and prompts scaling~\cite{wei2021finetuned,sanh2021multitask} have been explored, only dozens of training tasks are exploited in these works.
+It is still not clear how scaling the number of training tasks to hundreds even thousands of tasks affects the performance of multitask pretraining.
 We hypothesize that task scaling plays an important role in training generalizable zero-shot systems and explore the limits of task scaling using 1,000 tasks.
 Interestingly, our empirical study reveals that task scaling can be an efficient alternative to model scaling, as shown in Figure \ref{fig:main_cmp}.
-On the one hand, with an extremely large number of training tasks, the model size has little impact on performance.
-On the other hand, task scaling is more efficient than model scaling, as we show that a 0.4B model can achieve comparable zero-shot performance to that of a 12B model, improving training efficiency by 30 times in terms of FLOPs.
+With an extremely large number of training tasks, the model size has less impact on performance.
+A 0.4B model can achieve comparable zero-shot performance to that of a 12B model, improving training efficiency by 30 times in terms of FLOPs and the serving efficiency as well.